mirage/capnp-rpc/README.md

     fst @@ Lwt.wait ()  (* Wait forever *)
   end
 ```

-Note: the value of the `name` argument to `derived_id` doesn't matter - it just has to be unique so we generate a unique service ID.
-If not present, the default is `main`.

 Exercise: add a `log` command and use it to test the log service URI printed by the above code.
 Hint: parse the command-line with: